My favorite way to eat asparagus is to make steamed asparagus, dressed with a simple sauce of melted butter, lemon juice, and garlic.

 - Start boiling the water for the steamer.
 (If you prefer to use the microwave, refer to the Notes section below).

 - Once the water has boiled, place the asparagus in the steamer basket.
-Cover and steam until the asparagus is just barely tender, about 5 minutes.
+Cover and steam until the asparagus are just barely tender, about 5 minutes.